Understanding Your Bill

 - If you do not qualify for, or choose not to buy health insurance coverage, you are considered a self-pay patient.
-This means you must pay a down payment at your visit.
+This means that you will need to pay a down payment at the time of your visit.

-- Get a 10% discount if you can pay your entire bill at your visit.
+- Get a 10% discount if you can pay your entire bill at the time of your visit.

-- If you cannot or choose not to pay your entire bill at your visit, we will bill you for the balance that’s left after your down payment.
+- If you cannot - or choose not to - pay your entire bill at the time of your visit, we will bill you for the balance that’s left after your down payment.

 - You may get a self-pay discount on required services.